parlange/auto-ovejero/README.rst

 Attribution
 -----------
 If you use ovejero or its datasets for your own research, please cite the ``lenstronomy`` package (`Birrer & Amara 2018 <https://arxiv.org/abs/1803.09746v1>`_), the lens simulation package ``baobab`` (`Park et al. 2020 <https://arxiv.org/abs/2012.00042>`_), and the BNN package ``ovejero`` (`Wagner-Carena et al. 2020 <https://arxiv.org/abs/2010.13787>`_).

+This repository was modified by René Parlange for the study of strong gravitational lens detection with Bayesian neural networks.

 Anaconda